octobercms/docs/3.x/tailor/navigation.md

 # Defining Navigation

-In the backend area, sections will be listed under the Content menu item, with globals and collections listed under the Settings menu item (by default).
+In the backend area, entries will be listed under the Content menu item with globals listed under the Settings menu item (by default).
 You may control this behavior using the **navigation** property in the blueprint file.
 The following code will set an icon and specify the order of appearance.

 ```yaml
 navigation: